rtyler/brokenco.de/_posts/2018-12-06-streaming-results-node-pg.md

 The consumer of this data was, and still is a single person wielding bash scripts a'plenty.
 To keep things as simple as possible, we changed the frontend to require that any "Export" define a date range to export.
-Initially the Data Scientist&trade; would request a whole week at a time, and when that started working, would request individual daily exports instead.
-Eventually this too stopped working, somewhere around a daily dataset size of a couple of hundred megabytes.
+Initially the Data Scientist&trade; would request a whole week at a time, and when that stopped working, they would request individual daily exports instead.
+Eventually this also stopped working, somewhere around a _daily_ dataset size of a couple of hundred megabytes.